dwirx/hadeschat/README.md

 ## 🔐 Security & Privacy

+### Password Protection
+- Application is protected with a password set in `.env` file
+- Password must be entered on first access
+- Authentication persists in browser session storage
+- Session is cleared when browser tab is closed
+- **Change the default password in production!**

 ### Data Storage
 - All data stored locally in browser IndexedDB
 - No server-side storage or database